DREAM. BUILD. REPEAT.

 Why me?

-Because I operate in a permanent tension.
+I am driven because I operate in a permanent tension.

-“It is the tension between these poles — a restless idealism on one hand and a sense of impending doom on the other — that kept me going.”
+“It is the tension between these poles – a restless idealism on one hand and a sense of impending doom on the other – that kept me going.” – Hunter S. Thompson

 I’m Niels Toren (nierto), a full-stack developer building modular systems from first principles.

 My work focuses on enabling serious software to run on modest, owned hardware, without unnecessary dependencies on cloud platforms or closed ecosystems.
+I don’t peddle or mess with expensive SAAS frameworks, I build honest opensource software made to shock and awe.

 I’m interested in building modular components from first principles that scale and perform, while remaining easy to extend and understand, an eco-system of everything a Disruptor might need to launch their idea.